Bottineau County, North Dakota

 Bottineau County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 6,379.
-Its county seat is Bottineau.
+As of the 2020 census, the population was 6,379. and was estimated to be 6,391 in 2024, The county seat and the largest city is Bottineau.
+Bottineau County has several lakes, predominantly in the north and east of the county.

-The Territorial legislature identified Bottineau as one of the original counties of the territory. on January 4, 1873.
-Its organization was effected on July 17, 1884.
+The Territorial legislature identified Bottineau as being one of the original counties of the territory on January 4, 1873.
+It was created on July 17, 1884.
 It is named for Pierre Bottineau (c.1814-1895), a Métis pioneer, hunter, and trapper who became a successful land speculator.

 Bottineau is well known for its winter park, snowmobiling, and ice fishing.
-It is south of the Canadian borders of Manitoba and Saskatchewan.
+Manitoba and Saskatchewan are on its northern border.